 Thus far, we’ve funded ourselves with work in the for-profit adult learning sector and income from grants.
 Our background research is rich, our methods are well-established, and our technology works even better than we thought it would.
 Last fall, we completed a demonstration of our electronic scoring system, CLAS, a novel technology that learns from every single assessment taken in our system.

 The groundwork has been laid, and we’re ready to scale.
-All we need is the platform that will deliver the assessments (called DiscoTests), several of which are already in production.
+We’re currently building the platform, LecticaLive, that will deliver the assessments (called DiscoTests), several of which are already in production.

 After 20 years of high stakes testing, students and teachers need our solution more than ever.
 We feel compelled to scale a quickly as possible, so we can begin the process of reinvigorating today’s students’ natural love of learning, and ensure that the next generation of students never loses theirs.
 Lectica’s story isn’t finished.
 Instead, we find ourselves on the cusp of a new beginning!